structurallybrilliant/Portfolio/README.md

 <a href="nkt-sample-home-lab-setup-geeking-out.pdf" target="_blank"> Geeking out on my home lab storage server : luns provisioned and nas shares across linux, windows, mac </a>

-<a href="storage-migration-lab-documentation.pdf" target="_blank"> Updated custom built storage server to a more robust platform storage server </a>
+<a href="nkt-sample-storage-migration-lab-documentation.pdf" target="_blank"> Updated custom built storage server to a more robust platform storage server </a>
 <br>
 <br>